LevitatingBusinessMan/openai-cli/README.md

-# GPT-CLI
+# openai-cli
-gpt-cli is a command line interface to interact with the OpenAI API.
+openai-cli is a command line interface to interact with the OpenAI API.
 It aims to provide most features the API does, but is currently focused on the new chat endpoint.

 Using it looks like this:
 ```